 What to do

 If you find that the Social Security payments you can expect don't seem like they'll be enough, you may be able to take some steps to increase them.
-For example, you can make your Social Security benefits bigger by delaying collecting them.
+Remember, for example, that you can make your Social Security benefits bigger by delaying collecting them.
 For every year that you delay from your normal retirement age to age 70, you'll enlarge your payments by about 8%.
 Delay from 67 to 70, for example, and you'll get checks that are 24% bigger.
 (Of course, you'll be collecting fewer checks overall.
 Starting to collect as early as age 62 or at your normal retirement age will mean smaller checks, but many more of them, and is not a bad move for most folks.)

 You can also plan to supplement your Social Security payments with income from your own savings and investments.
 Dividends, interest, annuities, and other things can augment the income you'll live off of in retirement.

-Take some time to think about not only what the Social Security payment schedule is, but about the amounts you can expect and how well they will serve you.
+Take some time to think about not only what the Social Security payment schedule is, but also about the amounts you can expect and how well they will serve you.
 If you think you'll need more, come up with a plan.